Kazhuu/spc-player/README.md

 ## What is this?

-With this project you are able to play original SNES SPC audio files from your browser.
+With this project you are able to play original SNES SPC audio files from your browser with original hardware.
 All you need is Arduino Micro and original SNES Audio Processing Unit (APU).
 Playing songs also works from Python command-line tool instead of a browser.

 You also need to download your favorite SNES SPC music tracks.
 These can be downloaded from [Zophar's](https://www.zophar.net/music) website.
 Search for a game and download original music files.
 Files will end with `.spc` ending.
+I've included one Donkey Kong Country 2 song in root of the project that you can use for quick testing.

 Project is develop on Linux machine and not tested on other platforms.
 Although it should work because of multiplatform tools used.
 If you stumble upon bugs,